KiraDiShira/Spring/ClientSideResiliencyPatterns/Readme.md

 `(requests per second at peak when the service is healthy * 99th percentile latency in seconds) + small amount of extra threads for overhead`

 You often don’t know the performance characteristics of a service until it has been under load.
 A key indicator that the thread pool properties need to be adjusted is when a service call is timing out even if the targeted remote resource is healthy.

+## ThreadLocal and Hystrix

+Hystrix, by default, will not propagate the parent thread’s context to threads managed by a Hystrix command.
+For example, any values set as ThreadLocal values in the parent thread will not be available by default to a method called by the parent thread and protected by the @HystrixCommand object.

+Fortunately, Hystrix and Spring Cloud offer a mechanism to propagate the parent thread’s context to threads managed by the Hystrix Thread pool.
+This mechanism is called a HystrixConcurrencyStrategy.